anthonyznova/ProvusFormatter/README.md

 ### Launch the Application

-After installation, run the formatter using:
+If you installed from source, run the formatter using:
     provus-formatter

+Otherwise doubleclick the .exe

 ### Basic Workflow